-The MSN in Nursing Education program is designed for nurses with a passion for teaching!
-Our fully online program allows students to learn about both academic education and nursing professional development.
-Practicum experiences are tailored to meet your learning goals.
+The MSN in Nursing Leadership program is designed for nurses with a passion for innovation and administration in nursing!
+Our fully online program allows students to learn about quality, safety multidisciplinary collaboration, financing, and management in health care.
+Clinical experiences are designed to meet your learning goals.

-Our program allows you the flexibility you need with the faculty attention you deserve!
+The Nursing Leadership program at MU allows you the flexibility you need with the faculty attention you deserve!

 Wehrheim School of Nursing Criteria

 Please Note: Applications that do not include the following data and information may be considered incomplete which may affect the status of the application.

 Specific criteria required by the Nursing Department include:

 - Baccalaureate degree in nursing from an accredited program.

 - Undergraduate grade point average (GPA) of at least 3.0 on a 4.0 scale.
 When GPA is below this, provisional acceptance may be considered if the candidate demonstrates graduate study potential by other means.